Murch News & Update

 James's latest works are developed by revisiting the subject of his painting over multiple sessions until the painting is completed, emphasising the need to be in front of the subject.

-James will be appearing on Landscape Artist Of The Year painting at Plymouth Hoe, painting Drake's Island on the 19th November.
+James appeared on Landscape Artist Of The Year and filmed painting at Plymouth Hoe, painting Drake's Island on the 19th November.
 You can see this on Youtube and see more of James' wonderful paintings on his website!
 James is currently showing his wonderful collection in Torquay.